albertogoffi/toradocu/README.md

 [aspects](https://eclipse.org/aspectj/).

 ## Building Toradocu
-To compile Toradocu run the command `./gradlew build -x test`.
+To compile Toradocu run the command: `./gradlew shadowJar`

-The command `./gradlew shadowJar` creates a jar package that includes Toradocu as well as all the needed dependencies.
 This will create the file `build/libs/toradocu-0.1-all.jar`.

 ## Running Toradocu
-Toradocu is a command line tool.
-To get the list of parameters (asterics indicate mandatory parameters) execute
+Toradocu is a command-line tool.
+To get the list of parameters (asterisks indicate mandatory parameters) execute

-	  java -cp toradocu-0.1-all.jar org.toradocu.Toradocu --help
+	  java -cp ...toradocu/build/libs/toradocu-0.1-all.jar org.toradocu.Toradocu --help

 Internally Toradocu executes the `javadoc` tool.
 Every option starting with `-J` will be passed to the `javadoc` tool.
 For example, you have to specify the path